2008 Michigan Wolverines football team: At Minnesota

-vs Northwestern
+Northwestern

 For their final home game of the season, the Wolverines hosted the Northwestern Wildcats.
 In the rain and snow, the Wildcats struck first midway through the first quarter when Stephen Simmons ran in a 21-yard TD.
 The Wolverines tied it up near the end of the 1st when QB Nick Sheridan ran in a TD himself from 3 yards out.
 The only score of the 2nd quarter was when Rick Reyes of the Wolverines blocked a punt and picked it up for a 3-yard TD run.

 The second half was all Northwestern.
 First Ross Lane caught a 17-yard TD pass to tie it up.
 Then Eric Peterman caught a 53 yard long bomb for another TD, sealing the win for the Wildcats.
 With this loss, Michigan fell to 3–8, the school's most losses in a single-season in 129 years of football.
 It was also just Northwestern's second win in Ann Arbor in its past 21 trips.
 The program's only other win there since 1960 came in the Rose Bowl season of 1995.